We are an independent research group confronting the gap between what is said to be happening and what is actually happening in digitised societies.

 Drawing on her then-decade of experience with community organising and alternative technology, she developed and ran the Jail Support coordination hotline for Occupy Wall Street.
 Since 2011, she has focused on issues of surveillance and holistic digital security for journalists, lawyers, human rights defenders, and high risk communities.
 Her experience includes supporting both independent human rights advocates and organisations, such as Mozilla, Software Freedom Law Center, Organization for Security and Cooperation in Europe, and Tactical Tech.

 Louis Center he/him – operating from Tokyo, Louis is the head of New Design Congress' Japan office and a decentralisation/digital subculture researcher.
-At New Design Congress, he builds internal research tools and documents online subcultures in Japan.
+For over a decade, he has combined art, music, broadcasting and software in novel, grassroots ways.

 Acknowledgements